Jacob Blake, More Riots, and a Forced Narrative | William J. Watkins, Jr.

 But, if we are honest with ourselves, the video and facts that are emerging show that Blake was shot not because of racism, but because of reckless decisions that left the police officers with little choice but to shoot.

+The only issue I noticed with police conduct is the number of gunshots.
+But, if lethal force is allowed, officers must act until the threat is eliminated.
+But I do think it is proper for officials to investigate and obtain all relevant information about the shooting.

-The fact that the Left, despite plain video and facts developing, insist on making Blake a martyr to the social justice cause shows just how desperate they are to force events to fit a narrative.
+The fact that the Left, despite plain video and evidence of Blake’s atrocious and dangerous behavior, insist on making Blake a martyr to the social justice cause shows just how desperate they are to force events to fit a narrative.
 Celebrities and others are calling the shooting an attempted murder that merits criminal charges.
 Insane.

 The false characterizations of the Blake incident unnecessarily feed the flames of division.
 Indeed, as shown by this video from Portland, radicals are teaching children to “F%&* the Police” and encouraging more unnecessary confrontations.